-Two 2019 SCRS papers presented preliminary results from a meta-analysis of retention and at-haulback mortality rates for sea turtles, bony fishes, and elasmobranchs that compared different hook, bait, and leader types in the surface pelagic longline fishery.
-The SCRS, in reviewing this study, noted that, although catch rates using circle hooks were reported in some studies to be higher for sharks, this could be due to fewer bite-offs.
-J-hooks tend to result more often in deep hooking (e.g., in the gut) making bite-offs more likely to occur.
-The SCRS further noted that, with regard to shortfin mako, studies have shown that when using circle hooks, the retention rate would increase, but at-haulback mortality would decrease compared to J-hooks.
+Multiple SCRS papers presented to SC-ECO have detailed results from meta-analyses on the retention and at-vessel mortality rates for sea turtles, bony fishes, and elasmobranchs that compared different hook, bait, and leader types in the surface pelagic longline fishery.
+The SCRS, in reviewing these studies, noted that, although catch rates using circle hooks were reported in some studies to be higher for sharks, this could be due to fewer bite-offs, as described above.
+In 2019, the SCRS further noted that, with regard to shortfin mako sharks, studies have shown that when using circle hooks, the retention rate would increase, but athaulback mortality would decrease compared to J-hooks.
+The SCRS recently clarified its earlier conclusion that retention rates would significantly increase was incorrect, however.
+A recent SCRS paper (SCRS/2021/072) presented to the SC-ECO in 2021 demonstrated that the meta-analyses which documented significantly higher catch rates on circle hooks for shortfin mako sharks contained data treatment and statistical errors, leading to a spurious interpretation of the data and inaccurate statistical models.
+After correcting these confounding effects, the updated statistical models demonstrated that for shortfin mako sharks, there is no significant difference in catch rates due to hook type.
+Furthermore, the use of circle hooks leads to a ~10% reduction in at-vessel mortality of shortfin mako sharks relative to J-hooks.

-In 2018 and 2019, after acknowledging similar concerns for sea turtles and undeniable studies that show the effectiveness of the aforementioned techniques, other tuna-RFMOs (the Western and Central Pacific Fisheries Commission and the Inter-American Tropical Tuna Commission) adopted new sea turtle bycatch mitigation measures.
+In 2018 and 2019, after acknowledging similar concerns for sea turtles and undeniable studies that show the effectiveness of the aforementioned measures, other tuna-RFMOs (the WCPFC and IATTC) adopted new sea turtle bycatch mitigation measures.
 These measures address reducing interactions with sea turtles and mitigating impacts of interactions that may occur.
 Many ICCAT CPCs are also members of those RMFOs and facilitated adoption in those fora.
 The next logical and needed step to further the conservation of severely depleted sea turtles in the Atlantic is to adopt consistent measures in ICCAT.